cortexproject/cortex/docs/guides/tls.md

 Note that the above script generates certificates that are valid for 100000 days.
 This can be changed by adjusting the `-days` option in the above commands.
-It is recommended that the certs be replaced atleast once every 2 years.
+It is recommended that the certs be replaced at least once every 2 years.

 The above script generates keys `client.key, server.key` and certs `client.crt, server.crt` for both the client and server.
 The CA cert is